brannerchinese/rc_study_plans/projects/svg.md

  1. Try the more generic [`getBoundingClientRect`](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect) and `getClientRects` instead of SVG-native `getBBox`.
 The SVG-native method has a slightly tighter fit and additional properties (`top`, `right`, `bottom`, `left`), which can be calculated from the others.

+    Keys in `getClientRects` have values that are not all of the same time, including a function `item()`, which cannot be coerced to string.
+So prefer `getBoundingClientRect`.

  1. SVG scaling principles.

     * [Amelia Bellamy-Royds, "How to Scale SVG"](https://css-tricks.com/scale-svg/)